StanDoherty/dita-migration-best-practices/README.md

 * Impoverished metadata and semantic markup: When the authoring environment does not encourage content developers to tag content for semantic meaning or to add descriptive metadata, downstream systems (SEO) and systems (bots) have a more difficult time leveraging information.
 * Opaque content management: When the authoring environment cannot determine where content lives and how many dependencies there are between pieces of content, the content is really controlling the team -- not the team controlling its content.

 The DITA standard and its supporting tools can help with all of these issues, but *it takes time*.
-If a workgroup attempts to learn DITA, convert its content to DITA, implement DITA tooling, and achieve all of these content improvements simultaneously, it will almost certainly fail.
+If a workgroup attempts simultaneously to learn DITA, convert its content to DITA, implement DITA tooling, standardize its markup, customize its outputs, and achieve significant reuse, it will almost certainly fail.